simizeko/Astral/README.md

 # Astral Gravity Player

 Astral is a browser based audio player powered by a simple physics simulation.
 Mass and gravity can intereact to create generative music.
-As bodies pull on each other and disrupt orbits, melodies shift and change.
+As bodies merge their mass and disrupt orbits, melodies shift and change.
+The bigger they are, the more they effect things around them.

 Featuring MIDI output & input, use Astral with your DAW to:
 - Create Organically shifting melodies